Boilers for school heating

 Boilers are a fixed asset so if you need to replace or remove an existing boiler, talk to your property advisor about disposal options before doing anything.

-If you are replacing your boiler for a new heating system, the old one may have some sale value which we will credit to the replacement project budget.
+If you are replacing your boiler for a new heating system, the decommissioning and removal of the boiler forms part of the replacement project budget.

 Last reviewed: Has this been useful?
 Give us your feedback